 6. Apply oil to the new filter O-ring and check to make sure it is positioned correctly; then install the new oil filter.
 Tighten securely.
-7. Install the engine drain plug and tighten it securely.
-Pour the recommended oil in the filler hole (700 HDX) or level stick opening (500 HDX/Prowler models).
-Install filler plug or level stick.
+7. Install the engine drain plug and tighten to 36.9 ft-lb (50 N-m).
+Pour the recommended oil into the filler hole.
+Install oil fill cap.
 8. Start the engine (while the vehicle is outside on level ground) and allow it to idle for a few minutes.

-- Turn the engine off and wait approximately one minute.
-Recheck the oil level. - Inspect the area around the drain plug and oil filter for leaks. - Install the center console (Prowler) or seat base and seat back (HDX); then install the seat(s) making sure they are securely latched.
+9. Turn the engine off and wait approximately one minute.
+Recheck the oil level.
+10. Inspect the area around the drain plug and oil filter for leaks.
+11. Install the maintenance cover and middle seat.